gaetani/conferenceBoard/Readme.md

 Conference Track Management Solutions

 There could be many ways to approach the solution.
-I decide to go further with functional design the solution of this problem, developing a greedy algorithm.
+I decide to go further with a functional design for the solution of this problem, developing a greedy algorithm.

 This solution required improvement (not limited to)